nikkolasg/tlsrp/README.md

 ## Implementation

 I tried to touch as little as possible to the tls implementation.
 I found out that it was more difficult than expected.
+All components are deeply tighted together.
 However, all tests are passing.

 All checks from the RFC are implemented as well as the "hide wrong username" [feature](https://tools.ietf.org/html/rfc5054#page-6).